PHSCE at Kenmont

-The PSHE curriculum at Kenmont Primary School has been developed to meet the needs of the pupils.
+The PHSCE curriculum at Kenmont Primary School has been developed to meet the needs of the pupils.
 We strive to provide our pupils with a coherent, meaningful curriculum that addresses key questions which challenge them to become responsible citizens.

 Pupils at Kenmont are taught essential skills through whole-class discussions around specific topics surrounding key themes (Rights and Responsibilities, Feelings and Friendship, Money, Safety and Risk, Health and Identity).
 Our curriculum is informed by quality resources produced by the PSHE Association.